khakhalin/Teaching/Intro_Neuroscience/neuro_class_plans.md

 # Language

+Quizzes:

+* brain regions again (7-8 min, not 5 - it takes them some time)

+* Draco's spell

+Aphasias:

 1. How is Wernicke's aphasia different from Broca's?
 2. Where are the Wernicke's and Broca's areas in the brain?
 3. Can we see any logic in where they are located, that could help us to remember their role?